DevScholar/kbdmouse-js/README.md

 - **Event Debugging**: Comprehensive mouse event logging for development
 - **Hardware Emulation**: Accurate mouse behavior for emulator applications

+### Touch Gesture Controls

+The system supports intelligent touch gestures that translate to mouse events:

+- **Normal Mouse Movement**: When finger stays in place for 400ms or less before moving (with a movement threshold of 10 pixels), it is treated as normal mouse movement without pressing any mouse buttons
+- **Left Button Drag Mode**: When finger stays in place for more than 400ms but not more than 800ms before moving, it is treated as left button drag mode.
+Releasing finger triggers left mouse button release
+- **Right Click**: When finger stays in place for more than 800ms without moving, it is treated as a right mouse button click

 ## Important Notes